Between the Days

-Between the Days is the second album by Australian singer Merril Bainbridge, released in Australia on 5 October 1998 (see 1998 in music) by Gotham Records.
+Between the Days is the second and to-date final studio album by Australian singer Merril Bainbridge, released in Australia on 5 October 1998 (see 1998 in music) by Gotham Records.
 Bainbridge co-wrote most of the album with Owen Bolwell, who also produced the album with Siew and Sam Melamed.
 The album is a mix between alternative pop songs and features a cover of the Sonny & Cher song "I Got You Babe", sung with the Jamaican rapper Shaggy.
 The album produced Bainbridge's fifth top forty single on the ARIA Charts, and another top one hundred single.

 Bainbridge started writing again when she was completing her first international tour.
 She states that title of the album "refers to a place I found myself when I was working on this album.
 I went through a period where I was very much secluded, and my only distractions were my vivid dreams which became a form of escapism".
-The album has the same sort of sound of her first album The Garden, but is more mature and centered.
+The album has the same sort of sound of her first album The Garden, but is more mature and centred.